2013 FIA WTCC Race of Japan: Race Two

 Bennani lined up on pole position for the 200th race in the history of the WTCC.
 Bennani held the lead while contact further back between Michelisz and Muller flung Muller off into the wall and out of the race, Michelisz suffered a broken front left suspension.
 The incident left polystyrene on the pit straight.
 With the yellow flags out in the first sector, overtaking opportunities were limited as the leading pair of Bennani and Coronel pulled away from the Hondas of Tarquini and Monteiro.
 Tom Boardman tried an overtake up the inside of Kozlovskiy at Turn 1, Kozlovskiy was tapped and ran wide and Boardman went through.
 Coronel also tried a move on Bennani at the first corner shortly after and then again on lap 10 with no success.
-Mak went off into the gravel in the second sector while Monteiro got past his team–mate.
+Mak went off into the gravel in the second sector while Monteiro got past his teammate.
 On lap 13 Kozlovskiy and Oriola were issued with drive–through penalties for jump starts.
 Charles Ng was defending from Robert Huff who made a move on the pit straight and went onto the grass to complete the move into the first corner.
 On lap 17 Coronel went into the lead, passing Bennani at the first corner when the Proteam Racing driver ran out wider than usual.
 Two laps from the end, MacDowall went off at Turn 1 and dropped from 9th to 13th when he returned to the track.
 Coronel claimed his third victory in Japan, Bennani was second and the independent winner.

 After the race, Basseng was given a 30–second penalty for a move on Thompson, which dropped him out of the points to 12th.